How Do I Know if I Need a Plumber?

 What should I do with a leaky faucet?

 Who hasn’t had to deal with a leaky faucet?
 If the drip, drip, drip does not bother you, you may be tempted to not fix the problem.
 But those drips add up.
 Over time, you will spend more on your water bill.
 If it is a hot water leak your utilities bill will also go up.
 That little leak can also lead to further damage to your plumbing, and possibly your home.
 A leaky faucet should be dealt with as soon as possible.
 If you choose to try to fix the problem on your own you will first have to check the faucet washer to see if it is worn.
 If it is worn it will have to be replaced with a new washer of the same size.
 If the problem is not as simple as replacing the washer, but will involve replacing the faucet, do you have the knowledge, expertise, and tools to get the job done right?
-If not then you need a professional licensed plumber.

 What about other types of leaks?